gldog/anonymize_jira_users/README.md

 You may call the Anonymizer with preceding `python`.
 Assure it is Python3.

-Documentation is also available through the command line help -h.
+Documentation is also available by the command line help `-h`.

-The Anonymizer has the three commands `validate`, `anonymize`, and `misc`.
+The Anonymizer has the following commands:

+- `validate`: Validates user anonymization process.
+- `anonymize`: Anonymizes users.
+- `inactive-users`: Retrieves a list of inactive, not-yet anonymized users.
+These users are candidates for anonymization (but should be assessed before).
+- `misc`: Intended to bundle diverse functions.
+Currently `-g` to generate a template-config-file is the only function.

 These commands have different lists of options.

 Parameter without command: